 Article 6.3 - Date of commencement

-These regulations will take effect on 1 September 2017.
+These regulations will take effect on 1 September 2019.

-These regulations were decreed by the Board of the Faculty of Arts on 28 March 2017 upon the approval of the consultative bodies assigned in accordance with the WHW.
+These Regulations were decreed by the Board of the Faculty of Arts on 9 July 2019, upon the approval of the consultative participation bodies assigned in accordance with the WHW.